spdx/spdx-testbed/README.md

 ```

 The most important parameters are `-t` and `-c` for selecting which test cases to run, and `-f` for specifying the input
-files provided by your tool.
+files provided by the external SPDX tool.
 For example,

 ```
 java -jar testbed-*-all.jar -t generationMinimalTest generationDocumentTest -f minimalFile.xml documentFile.xml